Search

 Military History

-Arthur George Salmons (Farmer) enlisted on the 30th of November 1915 in Dorking, Surrey into the Royal Engineers for the duration of the war.
-On the 1st of December 1915 he was transferred into the Army Reserve.
+Arthur George Salmons (Farmer) enlisted on 30th November 1915 in Dorking into the Royal Engineers for the duration of the war.
+On 1st December 1915 he was transferred into the Army Reserve.
 His regimental number was 161192.
+At the time of his enlistment Arthur resided at 7 Hart Gardens in Dorking and was working as a clerk.

 Arthur had grey eyes, ginger hair and a pale complexion.
 He was 5 feet and 8 inches tall and was short-sighted.